Nominations for our 2019 Conservation Award are now open.

 2016 - Dudley Council for the restoration and conservation of the Dudley Fountain

-2017 - Green Lane Masjid & Community Centre, Small Heath, Birmingham
+2017 - The Trustees of Green Lane Masjid & Community Centre for the restoration of Green Lane Masjid & Community Centre, Small Heath, Birmingham

 1) The award shall relate to a single building or a group of buildings or structures and covers renovation or conservation to a new or original use when the original date of the building or substantial alteration/additions are between 1837 and 1914.

-2) The award shall only be for buildings within the remit of the Birmingham & West Midlands Group, which includes West Midlands Metropolitan Area: Birmingham, Coventry, Dudley, Sandwell, Solihull, Walsall, Wolverhampton; and also Warwick District including Leamington; Redditch and Bromsgrove; and parts of Shropshire, Staffordshire, Worcestershire and Herefordshire.
+2) The award shall only be for buildings within the remit of the Birmingham & West Midlands Group, which includes West Midlands Metropolitan Area: Birmingham, Coventry, Dudley, Sandwell, Solihull, Walsall, Wolverhampton; and also Warwick District including Leamington; Redditch and Bromsgrove.

 3) Nominations are to be submitted on the official Form to the Casework Committee to consider and recommend to the Executive of the Group.
 The Form can be downloaded from the link at the bottom of this page.